-- 1. The Committee on Admissions and Academic Standards will review all circumstances and relevant documentation from faculty and student for the purposes of making a recommendation of deceleration to the Associate Dean for Academic Affairs and Strategic Partnerships. - 2.
-The Chair(s) of the Committee on Admissions and Academic Standards will convey the committee's recommendation to the Associate Dean for Academic Affairs and Strategic Partnerships. - 3.
-The final decision of deceleration will be made by the Associate Dean for Academic Affairs and Strategic Partnerships.
-A letter signed by the Associate Dean for Academic Affairs and Strategic Partnerships will be sent to the student via electronic and first class/certified mail, return receipt requested.
-Electronic copies of the letter will be distributed to the following people as appropriate:

-Department Chairperson Chairperson(s) of the Committee on Admissions and Academic Standards Program Director Course Instructor Course Coordinator Faculty Advisor Coordinator of Student Resources Director of Clinical Placements Student's File
+- The Committee on Admissions and Academic Standards will review all circumstances and relevant documentation from faculty and student for the purposes of making a recommendation of deceleration to the Associate Dean for Academic Affairs. - The Chair(s) of the Committee on Admissions and Academic Standards will convey the committee's recommendation to the Associate Dean for Academic Affairs. - The final decision of deceleration will be made by the Associate Dean for Academic Affairs.
+A letter signed by the Associate Dean for Academic Affairs will be sent to the student via their Stony Brook University e-mail.
+The following people will be copied on this e-mail: - Dean - Department Chairperson - Chairperson(s) of the Committee on Admissions and Academic Standards

+- Program Director

+- Course Instructor

+- Course Coordinator

+- Faculty Advisor

+- Coordinator of Student Resources

+- Director of Clinical Placements

+- Student's File